doctrine/orm/docs/en/tutorials/getting-started.rst

     // obtaining the entity manager
     $entityManager = \Doctrine\ORM\EntityManager::create($conn, $config);

-The first block sets up the autoloading capabilities of Doctrine.
+The first require statement sets up the autoloading capabilities of Doctrine.
-We assume here that you have installed Doctrine using PEAR.
+We assume here that you have installed Doctrine using Composer.
 See :doc:`Configuration <../reference/configuration>` for more details
 on other installation procedures.